 The response will also have information in case the requestor wants to challenge the record.

-Requesting Criminal History While Residing Outside New York: The same steps are followed as while residing in New York except for a few differences.
 Once the type of record is selected by inputting the service code, requesters should find an enrollment center near them by clicking on “Locate an Enrollment Center” where they may enter zip code, city and state.
 They may then schedule an appointment to have their fingerprints captured and should bring acceptable forms of ID.

 The fee for the background check would then be $43.50.
 If there is no nearby IdentoGo location, interested parties can download and print the FBI (FD-258) fingerprint card after which they can contact the Kings County Sheriff’s Office or New York Police Department to schedule to have their fingerprints captured.
 Separate fingerprinting fees will apply.

-Even if completed independently, individuals should still complete the enrollment for Cardscan submission enrollment at the IdentoGo site providing the type of search they want (suppressed or not).
+Even if completed independently, individuals should still complete the enrollment for Cardscan submission enrollment at the IdentoGo site, providing the type of search they want (suppressed or not).

-After making a payment, citizens will receive a confirmation page which will need to be printed, signed. and mailed along with completed fingerprint cards at the address below.
+After making a payment, citizens will receive a confirmation page which will need to be printed, signed and mailed along with completed fingerprint cards at the address below.
 The requests are processed in 3-4 weeks including U.S. mail postage time.

 IDENTOGO